Kelcie McCray

-Kelcie Jerome McCray (born September 21, 1988) is an American football strong safety who is currently a free agent.
+Kelcie Jerome McCray (born September 21, 1988) is an American former professional football safety.
 He was signed by the Miami Dolphins as an undrafted free agent in 2012.
 He played college football at Arkansas State.

 McCray has also played for the Tampa Bay Buccaneers, Kansas City Chiefs, Seattle Seahawks, and Buffalo Bills.

 Professional career

 Miami Dolphins

 On May 2, 2012, McCray signed with the Miami Dolphins as an undrafted free agent.
 On July 31, 2012, he had scheduled surgery on his broken foot.
 On August 26, 2012, he was placed on Injured reserve due to a broken foot, causing him to miss the entire 2012 NFL season.

 Tampa Bay Buccaneers

 On October 2, 2013, he was claimed off waivers by the Tampa Bay Buccaneers.

 Kansas City Chiefs

 On August 21, 2014, McCray was traded to the Kansas City Chiefs for guard Rishaw Johnson.
 On March 13, 2015, he re-signed with the Chiefs.